nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 7. **The error message** for the `EMAIL` field in a company's details does not specify the exact reason for format violations (e.g., each segment of the `domain` between periods must be at least 2 characters long).
 For detailed formatting rules and examples, please refer to the notes in [features](#features).
 8. `InternBuddy` **currently accepts invalid phone numbers**, such as those exceeding 15 digits.
 Users who enter an incorrect phone number by mistake can correct it using the `edit` command.
 9. `InternBuddy` **currently has no limit on the tag length.** However, with the default window size, the tag may overrun the screen if it exceeds 62 characters, causing the favourites star to no longer remain visible.
 If a tag length longer than 62 characters is required, adjustments to the window size can be made accordingly.
+10. `InternBuddy` **currently accepts multiple applications with the same name and descriptions.** In the real world, one may apply for the same role in a company multiple times, hence this is not considered to be a bug to be rectified.

 [back to top](#internbuddy-user-guide)